nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 ##### 1.01.A16) Adult Education

-- 1.01.A16.01) Community educatio nal centres in each divisional secretariat area, integrated with local educational institutions, libraries, and cultural centres.
+- 1.01.A16.01) Community educational centres in each divisional secretariat area, integrated with local educational institutions, libraries, and cultural centres.

 - 1.01.A16.02) Educational programs for citizens on fundamental laws in Sinhala, Tamil, and English, as well as on information technology and the use of technological tools.